Jellyfishboy/trado/README.md

 If you would like to modify the external storage server configuration to point to a different provider, consult the [**asset_sync**](https://github.com/rumblelabs/asset_sync) gem documentation and modify the global YAML setting file retrospectively.

-However, if you would like to retain your application assets on the local web server, remove the asset_sync gem amd the asset_sync.rb initializer file.
+However, if you would like to retain your application assets on the local web server, remove the asset_sync gem and the *config/initializers/asset_sync.rb* initializer file.

 ##Content delivery network